Alexander Francis Molamure: Maduwanwela estate

-Molamure was the nephew of J. W. Maduwanwela (who was known as Maduwanwela Maha Disawe) who had included him in his last will as executor, indicating that his widower and daughter and Molamure's cousin, Dingiri Appey retain life interest over much of his vast properties and ownership to pass to Molamure on their deaths and held in trust until such time.
+Molamure was the nephew of J. W. Maduwanwela (who was known as Maduwanwela Maha Disawe) who had included him in his last will as executor, indicating that his widow and daughter and Molamure's cousin, Dingiri Appey retain life interest over much of his vast properties and ownership to pass to Molamure on their deaths and held in trust until such time.
 The trust included the Maduwanwela Walawwa, 83,000 acres of timber and gem lands and a vast fortune of gems, jewellery and properties.
-Upon his uncle's death, Molamure and another trustee a nephew of Kalawana Kumarihami, Cyril Dangamuwa William Theodore Ellawala the Rate Mahatmaya of the Nawadun Korale in Ratnapura were able to successfully manipulate the trust left for Dingiri Appey, who was crippled at birth, to their benefit.
+Upon his uncle's death, Molamure and another trustee a nephew of Kalawana Kumarihami, Cyril Dangamuwa William Theodore Ellawala, the Rate Mahatmaya of the Nawadun Korale in Ratnapura, were able to successfully manipulate the trust left for Dingiri Appey, who was crippled at birth, to their benefit.
 The wealth from this Maduwanwela trust provided Molamure with the resources to launch an ambitious political career.
-In 1934, he was found guilty of contempt of court by the district court of Ratnapura for overdrawing funds in the Imperial Bank of India of the Maduwanwela estate in 1931 while he was the executor, a ruling which was confirmed by the supreme court in February 1935 resulting in 12 month simple prison sentence.
+In 1934, he was found guilty of contempt of court by the district court of Ratnapura for overdrawing funds in the Imperial Bank of India of the Maduwanwela estate in 1931 while he was the executor, a ruling which was confirmed by the supreme court in February 1935, resulting in a 12-month prison sentence.
 This resulted in Molamure losing his post as speaker and his seat in the state council on 10 December 1934 after an absence of three months without leave.

 Return to politics

-After an absence from politics, during which time he had acquired a number of tea and rubber estates, Molamure had become a prominent member of the Ceylon National Congress and a close ally of D. S. Senanayake by the early 1940's.
+After an absence from politics, during which time he had acquired a number of tea and rubber estates, Molamure had become a prominent member of the Ceylon National Congress and a close ally of D. S. Senanayake by the early 1940s.
 He was elected to the State Council in October 1943 from Balangoda in a by-election after the resignation of H. A. Goonesekera over a charge of bribery.
 He contested the 1947 general election from the Balangoda electorate representing the United National Party and was elected to the newly formed Parliament of Ceylon.
 At the first seating of parliament of the newly independent Ceylon, Molamure's name was proposed as speaker by C. Sittampalam and S. U. Edirimanasingham when the opposition proposed Herbert Sri Nissanka.
-In the following vote Molamure gained 58 and Sri Nissanka gained 41.
+In the following vote, Molamure gained 58 and Sri Nissanka gained 41.
 Thereby Molamure became the first speaker of parliament and had the government purchase Mumtaz Mahal, Colombo as the official residence of the speaker.
 He was appointed a Knight Commander of the Most Excellent Order of the British Empire in the 1949 Birthday Honours and was known as Sir Francis Molamure.